hpware/news-analyze/README.md

 The desktop enviroment is super unstable when even using a beefy computer, even so, the desktop will lag when opening the newsView, like it's just hates being in a dev env.
 Prod app works tho, so you can demo it using `bun run build && bun run preview` for demoing.
 Please don't file a issue request for this matter.
 If you have the fix, please contribute using Github PRs.

 ## news.yuanhau.com is now back up and running!
 Why?
-Tailscale is changing the dns server to 100.100.100.100 and it just won't find the thing correct, so I just nuked it off my server :).
+Tailscale is changing the dns server to 100.100.100.100 and it just won't find the thing ghcr.io dns correctly (although ping ghcr.io works?), so I just nuked it off my server :), since I don't even use it that much.
 It works now.
-(Also deploying to zeabur hurt my wallet, as my system is too costly there). oof
+(Also deploying to zeabur hurt my wallet (it's like 0.07 for a day for the memory), as my system that I built based on ram is too costly there). oof, so please just self host it.

 ## Why?